 Both the CISSA and GSSA form an integral part of the risk management process.
 They are prepared and reviewed annually and provide a comprehensive review of the approach taken to risk management.
 These assessments facilitate a holistic review of the risk universe, including tolerance and appetite setting, risk identification, measurement, management, mitigation, and reporting.
-The CEO maintains responsibility for communicating the assessment contents and findings to the Board.
+The results of the CISSA and GSSA are reviewed at the Group RMC and communicated to the Board.